-If the Merge Pages option is selected then Playback assignments are kept on the same Page as they were in the imported show - but they may be moved onto higher Playbacks (e.g. Playback wings) on the same page.
-This allows, for examples two different shows created on a MQ100 to be merged onto a single MQ200.
+If the Merge Pages option is selected then Playback assignments are kept on the same Page as they were in the imported show - but they may be moved onto higher Playbacks (e.g. Playback wings) on the same page if the same playbacks are used.